“Our pets feel the colder temperatures, just like us, so keep this in mind this winter”Petworld

 A nice comfortable bed is a place where your pet can relax during the day and sleep at night.
 It is their safe space within the house so try and make it comfortable for them.
 We have several different high quality beds in stock for dogs and cats of all sizes.
 We also stock a range of luxurious blankets and accessories that will keep your pet warm, comfortable and happy over the winter period.

 Kennels or crates are a great way to keep everything your dog needs in a nice tidy space for you and them.

 At Petworld we have a range of kennels and crates that are suited to dogs of all shapes and sizes.
 Crates can also easily be moved if needs be so they are not a permanent fixture in your house.
 They can be incorporated anywhere and come in a range of colours and sizes.

 Entertainment and Toys

 Although taking your pet indoors for the winter is best for both of you, your pet may not appreciate the sudden lack of space they find themselves in.
 In order to combat the boredom they may experience (especially if you are not around) you need to invest in some form of entertainment for them.

 At Petworld, we stock a range of toys that can keep your pet entertained for hours at a time.
-Chew toys, balls and cuddly toys are all great for keeping you dog busy.
-For cats, we have a range of scratching poles and some really good quality toys for them to play with.
+Chew toys, balls and cuddly toys are all great for keeping your dog busy.
+For cats, we have a range of scratching poles and some really high quality toys for them to play with.